lf-edge/ekuiper/docs/en_US/CONTRIBUTING.md

 - Use `go fmt` to format your code before commit code change. eKuiper Github Action CI pipeline reports error if it's not format by `go fmt`.
 - Run static code analysis with `make lint` to make sure there are no stylistic errors and common programming issues.
+  - Check [golangci-lint](https://golangci-lint.run/) for more information about lint errors.
 - Configuration key in config files uses camel case format.

 ### Debug your code